olneyhymn/quotes/site/content/q/2013-12-14-07-10-herman-bavinck.md

 - Herman Bavinck
 date: '2013-12-14'
 description: ''
-draft: true
+draft: false
-slug: 2013-12-14-herman-bavinck
+slug: god-has-spoken
-title: ''
+title: God Has Spoken
 ---
-God has spoken.
+A theologian's confidence comes from the conviction: God has spoken.